 How to finish risotto is simple.
 Make sure the risotto is off the heat when you add the butter, and stir slowly until it melts in.
 This step may seem small, but it takes your risotto from good to incredible.

 Now you know the best way to cook risotto and what makes risotto creamy.
-With the right rice, technique, and ingredients, even a beginner can make a creamy risotto that tastes like it came straight from a trattoria in Italy.
+With the right rice, technique, and ingredients, even a beginner can make a creamy risotto that tastes as if it came straight from a trattoria in Italy.

 FOLLOWon: Instagram, Pinterest, TikTok, and YouTube to know what’s fresh off the stove/oven.
 You can also subscribe below to be notified of new posts by email.